bwohlberg/sporco/README.rst

 Documentation
 -------------

-`Documentation is available online <http://sporco.rtfd.io/>`_, or can be built from the root directory of the source distribution by the command
+`Documentation <http://sporco.rtfd.io/>`_ is available online, or can be built from the root directory of the source distribution by the command

 ::

    python setup.py build_sphinx

 in which case the HTML documentation can be found in the ``build/sphinx/html`` directory (the top-level document is ``index.html``).
-Although the SPORCO package itself is compatible with both Python 2.7 and 3.x, building the documention requires Python 3.3 or later due to the use of `Jonga <https://github.com/bwohlberg/jonga>`_ to construct call graph images for the SPORCO optimisation class hierarchies.
+Although the SPORCO package itself is compatible with Python 3.x, building the documention requires Python 3.3 or later due to the use of `Jonga <https://github.com/bwohlberg/jonga>`_ to construct call graph images for the SPORCO optimisation class hierarchies.

 An overview of the package design and functionality is also available in